About the Mission

 Reconstruction and Preservation

 Much of what is visible today at Mission San José was reconstructed by the Works Progress Administration in the 1930s.
-The Archdiocese of San Antonio and San José parish are responsible for any maintenance and preservation work needed on the church structure itself.
+The Archdiocese of San Antonio and San Jose parish are responsible for any maintenance and preservation work needed on the church structure itself.
 About 80% of the church is original.
-The National Park Service, with help from taxpayers and the park's friends group, Los Compadres, is responsible for the the extant structures and historical landscape.
+The National Park Service, with help from taxpayers and the park's official friends group, Mission Heritage Partners, is responsible for the extant structures and historical landscape.

 With few exceptions, the protective walls with the Indian Quarters built into them were reconstructed in the 1930s above the original foundations.
 The stone used was not limestone like the originals would have been.
 The Grape Arbor trellis was meant to enhance the Spanish Quarters located next to it.